astronomer/astro-docs/ac/next/02_production-core.md

 1. Enable the Webserver by running the following:

     ```sh
-    sudo systemctl enable astronomer-certified@webserver.service
+    sudo systemctl enable astronomer-core@webserver.service
     ```

 2. Start the service by running the following:

     ```sh
-    sudo systemctl start astronomer-certified@webserver.service
+    sudo systemctl start astronomer-core@webserver.service
     ```

 >> **Note:** For added security and stability, we recommend running the Webserver behind a reverse proxy and load balancer such as [nginx](https://www.nginx.com/).
 For more information on this feature, read the [Apache Airflow documentation](https://airflow.apache.org/docs/stable/howto/run-behind-proxy.html).